stackhpc/skampi/docs/src/testing.rst

     Kubernetes API server).

 ``testsupport.helm.HelmTestAdaptor``
-    A rudimentary adaptor class to manage th interaction with the Helm CLI.
+    A rudimentary adaptor class to manage the interaction with the Helm CLI.

 ``testsupport.extras.EchoServer``
     Represents a pod that can be deployed alongside the chart under test, containing a basic Python HTTP server that